uiuc-kang-lab/text_to_sql_benchmarks/README.md

 We include 16 open-source agents from the BIRD leaderboard under text_to_sql_agents.
 For convenience, we also include the generated SQL outputs used in our study.

-### Data setup

-- Download the original and corrected BIRD Dev subsets

 ### Use released outputs